OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 * In the JSON metadata file, ensure that the value of each `id` property contains only alphanumeric characters and periods.

 * In the JSON metadata file, ensure that the value of each `id` property is unique within the scope of the file.
 That is, no two function objects in the metadata file should have the same `id` value.

 * Do not change the value of an `id` property in the JSON metadata file after it's been associated with a corresponding JavaScript function name.
 You can change the function name that end users see in Excel by updating the `name` property within the JSON metadata file, but you should never change the value of an `id` property after it's been established.

 * In the JavaScript file, specify a custom function association after each function.
-For example, the following code sample defines two custom functions and each is followed by their accompanying association information.
+This is done by calling the `CustomFunctions.associate` method, as seen in the following example.

     ```js
     /**
-     * Add two numbers
+     * Add two numbers.
      * @customfunction
-     * @param {number} first First number
+     * @param {number} first First number.
-     * @param {number} second Second number
+     * @param {number} second Second number.
      * @returns {number} The sum of the two numbers.
      */
     function add(first, second) {